mayankk2308/kryptonite/README.md

 Add these after the already-present **boot-args**.

 #### Disabling NVIDIA Discrete GPU
 If you are using an AMD eGPU with a Mac that has a discrete NVIDIA GPU, display outputs may not work on the eGPU.
-To fix this, you can disable the discrete GPU as follows:
+To fix this, you can disable the discrete GPU.
+This is only applicable for macs with dual GPUs, such as MacBook Pros:
 1. Configure the bootloader to power off the NVIDIA GPU.
 Follow instructions [here](https://dortania.github.io/OpenCore-Install-Guide/extras/spoof.html).
 Use the **DeviceProperties** approach on that page.
 2. Switch mux to iGPU:
   ```shell